Build a Dedicated QA Team That Owns Your Quality to Stop Losing Customers to Preventable Bugs

 Need managed QA instead?
 Let's discuss other models.

-"You don’t get vague promises.
-You get QA artifacts in Jira, dashboards, and release reports reports every sprint."
+"You don't get vague promises.
+You get QA artifacts in Jira, dashboards, and release reports every sprint."

 A prioritized testing roadmap aligned to your release schedule and business-critical flows.
 We document which features get tested first, which risks need coverage, and how testing effort maps to business impact and release risk.

 Every user story gets acceptance criteria review, testability checks, and edge case scenarios before dev starts.
-No more "how do we test this?" discussions mid-sprint or unclear definitions of done that cause rework.
+No more 'how do we test this?' discussions mid-sprint or unclear definitions of done that cause rework.

 Core workflows are documented, executed, and updated every sprint, so regression never gets skipped.
 We maintain a living test suite that evolves with your product, ensuring critical paths stay protected as features change.
-This protects the critical journeys users expect and helps ensure smooth releases as features change.

 We identify which flows need automated testing, when to automate them, and why.
 You get a prioritized plan: which tests should be automated now (high-value, stable), which should wait (still changing), and which should stay manual (exploratory, UX validation).